videoDAC/streaming-back-end/README.md

 ## Further reading

-You can now learn [how to publish more interesting content onto a Digital Stage](./PUBLISHER.md).
+You can now learn [how to publish more interesting content onto a Streaming Back-End](./PUBLISHER.md).

-You can also view [the current roadmap for evolving Digital Stage](./ROADMAP.md).
+You can also view [the current roadmap for evolving Streaming Back-End](./ROADMAP.md).

-## About _Infinite Digital Stage_
+## About _Streaming Back-End_

-_Infinite Digital Stage_ is a [Video DAC](https://github.com/videodac) project, part of [Livepeer](https://github.com/livepeer) project on [Ethereum](https://github.com/ethereum).
+_Streaming Back-End_ is a [Video DAC](https://github.com/videodac) project, part of [Livepeer](https://github.com/livepeer) project on [Ethereum](https://github.com/ethereum).

-You can donate to Digital Stage at 0x2E8c5f8eA1E5F4d9d8c7cd02315F33cfD80eB994.
+You can donate to Streaming Back-End at 0x2E8c5f8eA1E5F4d9d8c7cd02315F33cfD80eB994.